mutewinter/tapas-with-ember/README.md

 See [the FAQ][] in the Wiki for answers to questions like:

-* How do I Detect the Environment?
-* How do I add another JavaScript / CoffeeScript Library?
+* How do I add a JavaScript / CSS Library?
+* How do I addd [Bootstrap](http://getbootstrap.com/)?
+* How do I detect the environment?
-* How do I set Ember Feature Flags?
+* How do I set Ember feature flags?

 ## Technology